 Metropolitan State University

 Established in 1971, Metropolitan State University is part of the Minnesota State’s higher education system.
 Metropolitan State ranks high in social mobility, providing individualized studies for students and bridging gaps to ensure success.
-Metropolitan State’s Bachelor of Science in law enforcement holds a successful history—in fact, to date more than 40 police chiefs across the nation are graduates!
+Metropolitan State’s Bachelor of Science in Police Science holds a successful history!

 Bemidji State University